ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Spatial geometries

 Sites, site visits, samplings and observations can use the TERN Location Alignment vocabulary, which is a minimal ontology to tie together the GeoSPARQL vocabulary and the W3C Basic Geo WGS84 vocabulary.
+See https://w3id.org/tern/ontologies/loc.
-TERN Location Alignment also defines a specialised Point class with properties to express the depth and elevation.
+TERN Location Alignment also defines a specialised [Point](https://w3id.org/tern/ontologies/loc/Point) class with properties to express the depth and elevation.
-LineString and Polygon are also specialised to denote that a WKT literal is required.
+[LineString](https://w3id.org/tern/ontologies/loc/LineString) and [Polygon](https://w3id.org/tern/ontologies/loc/Polygon) are also specialised to denote that a WKT literal is required.

 <figure>
   <img src="https://w3id.org/tern/static/linkeddata-website/tern-ontology/tern-loc-overview.png" alt="TERN Location Alignment overview" />